-Study the Graduate Certificate in Supply Chain Management to gain specialised knowledge in the field of supply chain and logistics management.
+Studying the Graduate Certificate in Supply Chain Management will give you specialised knowledge in the field of supply chain and logistics management.

-Graduates will develop a body of knowledge that includes an understanding of recent developments in the supply chain management discipline.
+Graduates develop a body of knowledge that includes an understanding of recent developments in the supply chain management discipline.
+The course will prepare you for professional or highly-skilled work in the rapidly growing fields of logistics and supply chain management, enabling progression into senior leadership positions in the field, or subsequent postgraduate study.

 The graduate certificate is nested within the broader Master of Supply Chain Management and it also provides a pathway to Victoria University’s highly regarded MBA (Master of Business Administration).